smashse/pulumi-iac-eks/README.md

 ## Amazon Web Services (AWS)

-For AWS, you'll need to create or use or use an existing IAM user for your action.
+For AWS, you'll need to create or use an existing IAM user for your action.
 Please see [the Pulumi documentation page](https://pulumi.io/quickstart/aws/setup.html#environment-variables) for pointers to the relevant AWS documentation for doing this.

 As soon as you have an AWS user in hand, you'll set the environment variables "AWS_ACCESS_KEY_ID" and "AWS_SECRET_ACCESS_KEY" using GitHub Secrets, and then consume them in your action.